Giveth/giveth-docs/docs/givethioinstallation.md

 ### Step 6.
 Start Editing!

-Open up the giveth2 repo on your code editor
+Open up the giveth2 repo on your code editor.

 Giveth.io is now running locally at `http://localhost:8000`!